mehdi-fathi/eloquent-filter/README.md

 ### Request Methods

-Call `ignoreRequest` (static scopet) or `ignoreRequestFilter` will ignore some requests that you don't want to use in conditions of eloquent filter.
+Call `ignoreRequest` (static scope) or `ignoreRequestFilter` will ignore some requests that you don't want to use in conditions of eloquent filter.

 Change your code the controller of the laravel project as like below example: